 - 1. If your boat is to be stored out of the water, it is extremely important that its hull is properly supported to avoid permanent hull distortion.
-If your boat is stored inside, it should be in a well-ventilated building. - 2.
-A temporary winter cover is recommended if covered storage isn't available.
+If your boat is stored inside, it should be in a well-ventilated building. - A temporary winter cover is recommended if covered storage isn't available.
 A proper winter cover should keep the weather off the boat, but still provide adequate ventilation.
 Wrapping a boat in a tight plastic cover can do more damage than good.
 Dampness and lack of air circulation provide ideal conditions for the fungi that cause mildew and dry rot. - 3.
 If you are storing your boat on its trailer: - Now is a good time to repack the trailer's wheel bearings.
-Your local auto service center can help you. - Block the trailer wheels off the ground to avoid tire deterioration. - · Loosen the stern tie-downs to avoid stress on the hull. - 4.
+Your local auto service center can help you. - · Block the trailer wheels off the ground to avoid tire deterioration. - · Loosen the stern tie-downs to avoid stress on the hull. - 4.
 If you are storing your boat up on blocks: Use three blocks, each with at least two square feet of bearing surface.
 Place one block under each corner of the transom, with the third one going up forward under the keel.
 Preferably, the forward block should be V-shaped, and should be located under a bulkhead. - 5.
-Refer to your engine manual for engine storage instructions. - 6.
-Drain the freshwater tanks and lines by opening all faucets and operating the water pump (on boats so equipped, be sure that the hot water tank power switch is turned OFF).
-Operate the pump until all tanks and lines are empty and no water flows from any of the faucets.
-Also, drain the pump to prevent damage that can result from freezing. - 7.
-Flush each head several times.
-If the boat is to be stored in saltwater, close the intake seacock, add fresh water to the bowl and allow it to stand for a day or more to dissolve accumulated salt.
-Then, with the seacock closed, flush the head until it is pumped dry.
-Pump out holding tank. - 8.
-Fuel tanks should be filled so there is little air space, thereby minimizing condensation.

-- 9. Refer to your engine manual for storage procedures related to the batteries, and to the engine seawater cooling system. - 10.
+Refer to your engine manual for engine storage instructions. - Fuel tanks should be filled so there is little air space, thereby minimizing condensation. - Refer to your engine manual for storage procedures related to the batteries, and to the engine seawater cooling system. - 8.
 Thoroughly clean your boat.
 If possible, remove cushions, mattresses, blankets, towels, and other items that can hold moisture and cause mildew.
 Such items left on board should be positioned for maximum air circulation.
 Stand mattresses and cushions on edge.
-Prop open doors, hatches, cabinets and ski lockers to allow fresh air to circulate. - 11.
-Defrost and dry out the refrigerator and freezer; leave the doors propped open.
-Leave all drawers and locker doors open. - 12.
-Clean all deck hardware; then coat the hardware with rust inhibitor. - 13.
-Lubricate the steering mechanism and throttle control linkage. - 14.
-Close all seacocks. - 15.
+Prop open doors, hatches, cabinets and ski lockers to allow fresh air to circulate. - 9.
+Clean all deck hardware; then coat the hardware with rust inhibitor.

+- 10. Lubricate the steering mechanism and throttle control linkage. - 11.
+Close all seacocks. - 12.
 Provide as much heat and ventilation for interior spaces as is safe and practical.